 Prior to applying to dental school, you must complete several required courses – courses that will give you a firm grasp of the foundational competencies necessary to move toward dental school, and which will help you prepare for the general admission exam required of those entering dentistry programs, the DAT.

 The goal of the DAT is to determine your preparedness for continuing on to dental school.
-As such, it evaluates three competencies central to the practice of dentistry.
-Specifically, it is meant to measure your overall academic ability, your level of scientific understanding, and your perceptual ability.
+As such, it evaluates three competencies central to the practice of dentistry: your overall academic ability, your level of scientific understanding, and your perceptual ability.
 These are assessed across four sections within the test:

-You can opt to have your score sent to all dental schools in the U.S. at no charge as part of your registration, and it’s recommended that you do precisely that.
+You can opt to have your score sent to all dental schools in the U.S. at no charge as part of your registration, and we recommend that you do precisely that.
 Having your DAT score sent everywhere won’t cost you anything, but adding schools later will incur an additional fee.
-Once you’ve completed the DAT, your official score will be sent electronically to AADSAS after 3-4 weeks.
+Additionally, while every school will be sent your scores with this approach, only schools you end up applying to will see them, so the end result is effectively the same whether you send to all or only those to which you’ll apply.Once you’ve completed the DAT, your official score will be sent electronically to AADSAS in about 3-4 weeks.
 Note that most schools will not begin reviewing your application until your DAT score has arrived, which is why it’s best to complete it at your earliest convenience.
 As noted above, complete applications submitted early in the season will receive earliest review, so it’s in your best interest to have everything complete and ready to go as early as possible.

 Shadow with a General Dentist